Does The Bride of Christ need to get out of sin before the Rapture?

-The following is a critique of the article "The Bride of Christ must get out of sin before Christ returns" by Phillip B. Brown from the New Wine for the End Times website.
-This review investigates Browns claims that the Remnant of Scripture is the Church, how the Church as a whole needs to repent before Christ comes for us or be left behind, and his belief in a Partial Rapture of the Church.
-Original comments are in bold with my critique following.
-I have deleted portions of the article that I didn't feel the need to comment on.
-The article in it's entirety can be found on the New Wine site: http://www.newwine.org/
+This is a review of of Phillip B. Brown's "The Bride of Christ must get out of sin before Christ returns".
+It investigates Brown's claims that the "Remnant" referred to in Scripture, is the Church, how the Church as a whole needs to repent before Christ comes for us at the Rapture or be left behind, and his belief in a Partial Rapture of the Church.
+The original article in it's entirety can be found on Brown's website: www.newwine.org

-I agree with the above, but the key word in Romans 13:1-3, which Philip Brown left out, is "governing authorities".
+The key word in Romans 13:1-3, which Philip Brown left out, is "governing authorities".
 This is the context in which the text should have been read.
 As you will see by the rest of this article he is using this to compare it to the Church.
-However, what he is doing is comparing a secular man-led organization to the Church which has Jesus Christ as it's head, i.e., Christ is the governing authority of the Church.
+However, what he is doing is comparing a secular man-led organization (the US government) to the Church, which has Jesus Christ as it's head, i.e., Christ is the governing authority of the Church.
 In debating circles this is called a False Analogy.

 Sometimes, the remnant of God pray, and God gives the nation a better leader than is deserved by the nation as a whole.

 This time he has misinterpreted scripture.
 The phrase "remnant of God" does not apply to the Church.
-If you will do a study on the words "remnant" it always applys to Isreal.
-There will be no remnant of the church because once the Church is raptured that is the end of the church and the church age--the age of Grace.
-There will indeed be more believers but they are not entitled to be called a part of the Church.
+If you will do a study on the words "remnant", you will find that it always applys to Isreal.
+There will be no remnant of the church because once the Church is raptured that is the end of the church and the church age, the age of Grace.
+There will indeed be more believers but they will not be a part of the Church (Bride of Christ).

 Our nation commits adultery all the time, and the people are not ashamed.
 Our nation curses God all the time, and the people are not ashamed.
 Our nation kills babies all the time, and the people are not ashamed.